 Thank You For Sharing This Page

-A condensed version of this article was first published in The Straits Times, Singapore.
+A condensed version of this article about service in Singapore was first published in The Straits Times, Singapore.

 I moved to Singapore in 1990 because I was inspired by the opportunity to help raise service standards in the nation and be part of the “Singapore story.”
-Manufacturing was migrating to lower-cost factories in China, and back-office processing was moving to India.
-It was evident that the nation’s economic future would require delivery of higher value services: financial, legal, medical, education, hospitality, conventions, research, logistics, and more.
+Manufacturing was migrating to lower-cost factories in China.
+Back-office processing was moving to India.
+It became evident that Singapore’s economic future would require the delivery of higher value services such as:

-Most of Singapore’s population had been carefully trained to succeed in factory environments, delivering zero-defects, on budget, and on-time.
-This rigorous approach works well when customer requirements are consistent, as in manufacturing, but falls short when customers present a wide variety of interests, needs, and preferences for service.
+Most of Singapore’s population had been carefully trained to succeed in factory environments.
+This meant delivering zero-defects, being on budget, and on-time.
+This rigorous approach works well when customer requirements are consistent, as in manufacturing.
+However, customers may present a wide variety of interests, needs, and preferences for service.

-Re-educating a national workforce to embrace this change and deliver higher-value service is a massive undertaking that can only succeed with unrelenting ambition, commitment, and effective leadership.
+Re-educating a national workforce to embrace this change and deliver higher-value service is a massive undertaking.
+Singapore can only succeed with unrelenting ambition, commitment, and effective leadership.
 The government and people of Singapore share the aspiration to be ranked among the best service economies in the world.
 The government has the drive and commitment to ensure success as well as the budget to back it up.

 However, building a national service culture will not come from budgetary allocations or competitive rankings alone.
 The creation of an outstanding service culture requires more than skills and measures; it requires a collective mindset of generosity, compassion, empathy, and genuine interest in the welfare and well-being of others.

-Today Singapore wrestles openly with our service improvement effort.
-We face an internal struggle.
-We have become better at accuracy and speed, and our technical standards have reached world class, but we are experiencing conflicting desires; the desire to protect our own well-being, and the desire to be genuinely welcoming of people from all over the world.
+The desire to protect our own well-being and the desire to be genuinely welcoming of people from all over the world clash.
 The tension between “What’s in it for me?” and “What can I do for you?” is an example of the challenge that each of us face every day.

 We face four challenges in achieving this social transformation: